Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Henri Poincaré’s Work on Relativity, 1898--1906

 \subsection{1905: The Lorentz Group and Covariance}

+In his 1905 note \cite{poincare1905}, Poincaré once again placed the problem within the framework of the principle of relativity.
+He began from the repeated failure of optical and electromagnetic experiments, including Michelson's, to reveal the absolute motion of the Earth, and described Lorentz's theory as an attempt to bring the electrodynamics of moving bodies into agreement with the postulate of the complete impossibility of determining such motion.

-In his 1905 paper \cite{poincare-1905}, Poincaré once again stated, at the very beginning, the principle of relativity and proved that the Lorentz transformations form a group: they compose, possess inverses, and include the identity.
-From his results, he determined the function \(l(v)\), left undetermined by Lorentz in 1904, and concluded that this function must equal 1 for all velocities.
+Poincaré then made a decisive mathematical step.
+He showed that the Lorentz transformations must form a group.
+They compose with one another, possess inverses, and include the identity transformation.
+From this group property, Poincaré determined the function \(l(v)\), left undetermined by Lorentz in 1904, and concluded that it must be equal to 1.

-He established the invariance of Maxwell’s equations with nonzero charge and current densities, and derived the transformation laws for these quantities, thereby generalizing Lorentz’s results, which had held only when both densities vanished.
-Physical laws can be classified according to their Lorentz covariance: only covariant laws are admitted.
+He also established the invariance of the equations of the electromagnetic field under the Lorentz transformation and derived the corresponding transformation laws for the electric density, the velocity of the charge, and the electromagnetic force, both per unit volume and per unit mass of the electron.
+It is in the transformation formulae for the force that Poincaré noted differences from Lorentz's expressions; in particular, one complementary term involving the scalar product of force and velocity.

+The note also extended the question beyond pure electrodynamics.
+Poincaré discussed the contraction hypothesis for the electron, compared the assumptions of Lorentz and Langevin, and introduced a compensating pressure capable of accounting for the contracted form of the electron.
+He then examined how the law of gravitation would have to be modified in order to be compatible with the Lorentz transformation.
+Already in the short note, he proposed that gravitation should propagate with the speed of light and indicated the form of a corrected attraction law; the fuller treatment would be developed in the Palermo memoir.
 Poincaré thus elevated the Lorentz transformation to the status of an organizing principle of physics.
+His contribution was not merely to correct a detail in Lorentz's theory, but to recognize the group-theoretical structure underlying the new electrodynamics and to use the principle of relativity as a criterion for admissible physical laws.